flaxandteal/flaxandteal-website/content/about/_index.md

     bg_image: '/images/about/about-hero.webp'
     bg_color: '#F6F4EB'
     heading: 'About us'
     text: '<strong>Flax and Teal has grown exponentially since its humble beginnings as a one-person operation in Belfast back in 2013.</strong> <br><br> What started as a solo endeavour has blossomed into a globally distributed team spanning four locations - Northern Ireland, Bulgaria, India, and California.
-Our 13-member strong workforce continues to expand, fuelled by a commitment to meeting the ever-evolving needs of our customers across Ireland, the UK, Europe, and North America. <br><br> With expertise honed through technical competency groups led by seasoned veterans, we seamlessly bridge time zones and harness best practices to deliver efficient, cutting-edge solutions.'
+Our 13-member strong workforce continues to expand, fuelled by a commitment to meeting the ever-evolving needs of our customers across the UK, Europe, North America, Asia and Oceania. <br><br> With expertise honed through technical competency groups led by seasoned veterans, we seamlessly bridge time zones and harness best practices to deliver efficient, cutting-edge solutions.'
     bg_color: '#F6F4EB'
   - type: what-we-do_about
     heading: What we do